cleverhans-lab/capc-iclr/README.md

 Paper: https://openreview.net/forum?id=h2EbJ4_wMVq

-We develop a protocol involving a small number of parties (e.g., a few hospitals) who want to improve the utility of their respective models via collaboration, and a third party Content Service Provider (CSP).
+We develop a protocol involving a small number of parties (e.g., a few hospitals) who want to improve the utility of their respective models via collaboration.
 Each hospital first trains its own model on its local dataset.
 We assume all parties.
 The CSP generates a pair of secret and public keys for an additive homomorphic encryption scheme and sends the public key to all collaborating parties.
 Once a party identified a query they would like a label for, they initiate the collaboration protocol.

 Install he_transformer from here: https://github.com/IntelAI/he-transformer.
 We use the ubuntu 18. version.